Ancient Dragons In The Norse Mythology And Scandinavian Folklore

 Last but not least, similarly to the case of Fáfnir and his gold treasure, the legendary Danish king Frode I (Frotho I in English) is accounted in Saxo Grammaticus’ 12th century Gesta Danorum (literally ‘The Deeds of the Danes’) as travelling at some point to an island where a dragon lived in a cave of a mountain, guarding abundant riches of an immense hoard.

 To defend against its poison, Frotho needed to equip himself prior to the clash with a special cowhides shield.
 Just as with the dwarves, Frotho might have also inspired Tolkien in creating the hobbit Frodo (although this could be a mere coincidence with respect to their names).

 Regarding the real usage of the dragon in the Norse culture, it must be mentioned that the most wealthiest of the reputed longships were decorated with dragon heads on their bow and stern, as a sign of strength, power, and bravery.
-In addition, waving draco flags were sometimes on the battlefield by the Norsemen (and also by the Anglo-Saxons) in order to intimidate their foes.
+In addition, draco flags were sometimes waved on the battlefield by the Norsemen (and also by the Anglo-Saxons) in order to intimidate their foes.
 Thus, the dragon was definitely a major symbol that defined the Viking Age.

 Documentation sources and external links:

 - Jormungand on www.norse-mythology.org

 - Rings, dwarves, elves and dragons: J.R.R.
 Tolkien’s influences on www.uhi.ac.uk (University of the Highlands and Islands)